Guidance and Counseling

 Work Exploration – A student is placed with an employer for up to 45 hours to participate in the work setting.
 The training must be related to the CTC program in which the student is enrolled.
 This is an unpaid experience and students must be recommended by their instructor.

 Co-op – A student may work at a paying job related to their CTC program.
 Co-op is an on-the-job experience carefully supervised with a training agreement and training plan.
-This is a capstone experience and students must be recommended by their instructor.
+Students must be recommended by their instructor.

 Job Placement – Assistance in finding a job is available to all students and graduates of the Career Technical Center.